 Check out the video below for more information about who we are and what we do.

-Albany Helping Hands was founded as an non-affiliated, independent faith-based 501 (c)(3) non-profit organization in 1998, but its roots go back to the early 1980's with services and a seasonal shelter provided by Pastor Les Bailey and others.
+Albany Helping Hands was founded as a non-affiliated, independent faith-based 501 (c)(3) nonprofit organization in 1998, but its roots go back to the early 1980s with services and a seasonal shelter provided by Pastor Les Bailey and others.
 For fourteen years, starting in 1984, Pastor Bailey ran a shelter from Oak Hill Community Church of God in Albany, Oregon.
 Pastor Les Bailey had a gift with people in crisis and in need, those experiencing homelessness and the hungry.
-People who were hurting would gravitate to Pastor Bailey and personal and spiritual relationships were established.
+People who were hurting would gravitate to Pastor Bailey, and personal and spiritual relationships were established.

-Albany Helping Hands (AHH) has grown from sheltering a few people during extreme winter weather in a small church on Main Street to operating a year round men and women’s shelter, transitional houses, a three meal a day kitchen, a home for mothers with children, and the following business that provide on the job training; AHH Thrift Store, AHH Bark & Rock, AHH U-Haul dealership, AHH woodlot, and seasonal Christmas tree lots.
+Albany Helping Hands (AHH) has grown from sheltering a few people during extreme winter weather in a small church on Main Street to operating a year-round men's and women's shelter, transitional houses, a three-meal-a-day kitchen, a home for mothers with children, and the following business that provide on the job training; AHH Thrift Store, AHH U-Haul dealership, and the AHH firewood lot.

-The Bailey Home, for mothers with children, brings one of Pastor Les Bailey's dreams to a reality.
+The Bailey Home, for mothers with children, brings one of Pastor Les Bailey's dreams to reality.
 A six-bedroom home with 2 1/2 baths provides a home for ten occupants.
-This Home operates within the mission of Albany Helping Hands, as it serves as a transitional home for mothers with children.
+This Home operates within the mission of Albany Helping Hands, serving as a transitional home for mothers with children.
 The Bailey Home is named in honor of Albany Helping Hands founder, the late Pastor Les Bailey.
 His faith in God and love for people shaped his vision for building this organization.